Thdrl/IASD_scrap_project/readme.md

 - nb. of ingredients : Before iterating over the lines, the code finds the n most common ingredients in the file and keeps only the recipes with all ingredients in the common ones.
 With 250: 0.98%, 500: 1.56%, 1000: 2.44%, 2500: 3.87%.
 We keep 1000 as it is close to the number of ingredients from the other data.

+For the deletion of recipes with uncommon ingredients, to keep more recipes without hindering the quality of the data, we choose to relax the rule : n_ok ingredients can be uncommon (i.e not in the common list)
+- #nb of deletion with n_ok = 0 : 'uncommon_ingredient': 84894
+- #nb of deletion with n_ok = 1 : 'uncommon_ingredient': 71067
+- #nb of deletion with n_ok = 2 : 'uncommon_ingredient': 55630

 For the other parameters, we log the reason of exclusion in the process_line function.
 The entry deletion checks skipped 169043 (97%) lines with the following stats:

-- ingredient not in common list: 84894
+- ingredient not in common list: 55630
-- too many (>25) or few (<3) ingredients: 49914
+- too many (>25) or few (<3) ingredients: 51755
 - literal_eval error : 27247
+- translation issue: 17234
-- time missing : 3792
+- time missing : 10756
-- time above 240mn: 2510
+- time above 240mn: 3127
-- yield missing: 686
+- yield missing: 3298
-- translation issue: 4

-{'literal_eval': 27247, 'misstime': 3792, 'longtime': 2510, 'nb_ingredients': 49914, 'missyield': 686, 'uncommon_ingredient': 84894, 'translation': 4}

-Note: since the checks are done sequentially, it does not represent the % of lines with the above problems.
+Note: since the checks are done sequentially, it does not represent the % of lines with the above problems, but still give good insight on the issues during processing.

 Since the data quality is important, the checks stay as is, especially considering the database was user-generated.

-## Tests on the db
+Final stats :
+Number of ingredients in db: 1589
+Number of recipes in db: 12695
+Number of categories in db: 17

 ## Usage
 Usage examples are provided in the ```examples.ipynb``` notebook.